internetarchive/bookreader/README.md

 ## Development

-At the time of writing, all of BookReader's JS codebase does not use any compilation.
-The source files are edited directly.
-However, the CSS is built with SCSS.
-Use `npm run build` to build the scss file.

-The sass compiler will need to be installed.
+The source JavaScript is written in ES6 (built using webpack and babel) and in ES5 (unbuilt).
+To build the JS run `npx webpack` (`npx webpack --watch` will auto-build when the files are saved).
+To build the CSS and the JS, use `npm run build`.

 ## Tests